eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

-If the devices that you selected in the plug-in does not match the device physically connected, the GDB server session fails and the entire debug session is cancelled.
+If the devices that you selected in the plug-in does not match the device physically connected, the GDB server session fails and the entire debug session is aborted.
 You can identify this case by studying the GDB server log.

 ![Wrong device]({{ site.baseurl }}/assets/images/2013/12/WrongDevice.png)